psf/black/docs/getting_started.md

 _Black_ can be installed by running `pip install black`.
 It requires Python 3.8+ to run.
 If you want to format Jupyter Notebooks, install with `pip install "black[jupyter]"`.

+If you use pipx, you can install Black with `pipx install black`.

 If you can't wait for the latest _hotness_ and want to install from GitHub, use:

 `pip install git+https://github.com/psf/black`